The Wijnhaven effect

 Root shaped characters

-The underpass under the van der Louw Bridge, formerly a rather gloomy passage between the Willem de Kooning Academy and the White House, was decorated in 2013 with a work of art by graphic designers Robbert de Groot and Cees Boot.
+The underpass under the van der Louw Bridge, used to be a rather gloomy passage between the Willem de Kooning Academy and the White House.
+But in 2013 it was decorated with a work of art by graphic designers Robbert de Groot and Cees Boot.
 A beautifully lighted corten steel wall with root-shaped openings that seem to sprout from the bridge’s surface.

 When I was there a few days later, however, I had once again trouble recognizing the letters.
 Of course, if you know it and give it a little effort, you see it.
 But it is certainly not very obvious.
 For one reason or another, our eyes recognize that kind of patterns more easily on a photograph than in real life.

 It reminded me of another graphic artwork, elsewhere in the city.
-On the ground floor of office tower First, on the side of Diergaardesingel, protruding bricks shape the words ONE MORE WALL WELL DONE.
+It’s located in the facade of office tower First, on the side of Diergaardesingel.
+Protruding bricks shape the words ONE MORE WALL WELL DONE.
 It is a reference by designer Martijn Sandberg to the brick relief by Henry Moore at the Weena side of the building.

 Again, the characters are much easier to read on a photograph than when you look at them directly.
 This effect persists even when your eyes move back and forth between the relief itself and the camera display.